Johncci/battleship-wars/README.md

 ![Gameplay structure and validatation messages](images/grid-size-selection.png)

 * The below image is the validation for an incorrect input for the row option.
-This was tested with multiple inputs and it performed as expected.
+This was tested with multiple invalid inputs and it performed as expected.

 ![Gameplay structure and validatation messages](images/row-invalid-choice.png)